vitelabs/vite-wiki/docs/api/rpc/wallet_v2.md

 :::

 ## wallet_lock
-加锁账户
+Lock entropy file

 - **Parameters**:
-	- `string` : EntropyFile的绝对路径，如果EntropyFile在标准钱包目录下，只要传文件名就可以，标准的文件名是用0号地址命名
+	- `string` : Absolute path of entropy file, or file name (address at index 0) if it is under standard directory.

 - **Returns**:
 	- `null`